Code-Institute-Submissions/stream-two-data-centric-python-recipme/README.md

 1. Python Unit Tests were undertaken as I built the logic of the application.
 2. Chrome/Firefox dev tools used throughout to test JS, responsiveness and function.
 3. Testing the site across different devices in real world scenarios.
 Mobiles, Tablets, Laptops, and Desktops.
-4. Giving the applcation to third party users to get feedback, and see if they could "break" the application.
+4. I asked third party users to use the application to gather feedback.
-5. W3C code validator to pass HTML, CSS and JS.
+5. I used code validator to pass HTML, CSS and JS.

 ## Authors